MaximPyanin/python-txt2utf8/README.md

 ### 1. Batch Conversion with Progress Tracking

 **Value Added:**
-The multithreaded system uses a thread pool to process multiple files at the same time.
-This is much faster than converting files one by one.
-With 8 worker threads, we can convert 1000 files in 15 minutes instead of 2 hours.
-The progress bar shows how many files are done, so users know when the job will finish.
+The batch flow now uses a plain ThreadPoolExecutor with as_completed to process many files concurrently.
+The progress bar updates as each future finishes, so feedback is immediate.
+Work is chunked per file, which keeps memory steady even on large inputs

 **Risk Mitigation:**
-The semaphore controls how many threads work at once, preventing memory problems on large batches.
-If one file fails, other files keep processing normally.
-The error reporting tells you exactly which files had problems and why.
+max_workers directly limits concurrency and I/O pressure on the disk.
+Each file runs in its own task, so one failure does not stop the whole batch.
+We also keep safe encoding fallbacks to avoid hard stops when detection is uncertain and report exactly which files failed.

 **Client Alignment:**
 Companies need to convert thousands of files during migrations.
 The thread pool approach makes this practical for production use.